-I-120 Advance Notice for Reduction of Assistance
+J-120 Advance Notice for Reduction of Assistance

-Reduction of assistance means a change in vendor payment or a categorical change resulting in a reduction in benefits in the service package such as a change from ARKids A to ARKids B. When the recipient's income increases, a 10 day advance notice will be given.
-If the income change results in a change in vendor payment to the nursing facility, an information copy of the DCO-704, Decision for Nursing Home/Waiver Placement, will be provided to the nursing facility.
+Reduction of assistance means a change in vendor payment or a categorical change resulting in a reduction in benefits in the service package (For example: changing from ARKids A to ARKids B).
+When the recipient's income increases, an advance notice will be given.
+If the income change results in a change in vendor payment to the nursing facility, an information copy of the Decision for Nursing Home/Waiver Placement, will be provided to the nursing facility.